 Three Questions Financial Advisors Hear the Most

 It’s best to go back to the basics.
 Literally track ALL of your spending for a month so you can see with your own eyes how much you spend each month rather than assuming how much is being spent.
-We often have a sense of how much big expenses like the mortgage, insurance and car payment total each month, but smaller items like going out to eat, monthly subscriptions and online purchases can add up.
+We often have a good sense of how much big expenses like the mortgage, insurance and car payment total each month, but smaller items like going out to eat, monthly subscriptions and online purchases can add up.
 When we have clients do this and physically write down their expenses on paper, they often come back and say they had no idea they were spending so much.

 In this case, ignorance is not bliss.
 It is hard to achieve your financial goals without a budget and you can’t create an accurate budget if you are not aware of how much you are spending.
 After reviewing your spending habits, create a budget that builds in savings for long and short-term goals.
 For example, if cutting back on Starbucks over the course of a year means it’s possible to make a special purchase, skipping your latte may be worth it.
-Remember to review your budget and spending habits at least quarterly, to ensure you are on track or evaluate where to cut back.
+Remember to review your budget and spending habits at least quarterly to ensure you are on track or evaluate where to make adjustments.